Wind turbine design: Generator torque

 Modern large wind turbines operate at variable speeds.
 When wind speed falls below the turbine's rated speed, generator torque is used to control the rotor speed to capture as much power as possible.
-The most power is captured when the tip speed ratio is held constant at its optimum value (typically 6 or 7).
+The most power is captured when the tip speed ratio is held constant at its optimum value (typically between 6 and 7).
 This means that rotor speed increases proportional to wind speed.
 The difference between the aerodynamic torque captured by the blades and the applied generator torque controls the rotor speed.
 If the generator torque is lower, the rotor accelerates, and if the generator torque is higher, the rotor slows.
 Below rated wind speed, the generator torque control is active while the blade pitch is typically held at the constant angle that captures the most power, fairly flat to the wind.
 Above rated wind speed, the generator torque is typically held constant while the blade pitch is adjusted accordingly.

 One technique to control a permanent magnet synchronous motor is field-oriented control.
 Field-oriented control is a closed loop strategy composed of two current controllers (an inner loop and cascading outer loop) necessary for controlling the torque, and one speed controller.